Translating WP Event Manager

-WP Event Manager is capable of being translated into any language using the standard wordpress localization methods and is not necessarily to be used in English Language.
+WP Event Manager is capable of being translated into any language using the standard WordPress localization methods and is not necessarily to be used in the English Language.

 All language files are located within the wp-event-manager/languages/ folder.
 There you can find all language files with extension(.po, mo or .pot).
 The same languages directory also used for all additional add-ons.
 We have various languages which have been translated using Google Translate and many of these have been corrected by native speakers.

 If your desired language is not currently translated, partially translated or needs correcting, you can edit or create a translation file that will automatically be used when you are viewing the site in this language.
 If you update a language file, you can send it over to us and we’ll include it in consequent updates for the benefit of all (and so you don’t need to keep replacing the file each update).

 We need to tell to the WordPress in which language it should run.

 For WordPress 4.0 and above Version

 - You can change the language from the Admin panel.
 Settings >> General >> Site Language.

 For WordPress 3.9 and below Version

 - Open your wp-config.php file in a text editor and search for: